javaclinic/banking-tdd/README.md

 * What is a good test structure?
 * Good test should have the following structure: (a) Assemble - test setup, (b) Test Fixture - setup test data, (c) Act - call business logic, (d) Verify - assert the results are what we expect, (e) Cleanup - test cleanup.
 * Update `testTransfer` accordingly to include good test structure.
 Test compiles, test passes, not implemented yet.
+* Think of Account class that will hold account details (id and balance).
+Update the test.
+Test will not compile.